jpgimenez/craftbeerpiLCD/README.md

 - Changing a LCD_xxxx parameter in the parameters menue or any file in LCDDisplay folder usually requires a reboot.
-- If you need a reboot have a look in the comments of the parameters.
+- Whether you need a reboot have a look in the comments of the parameters.
 - A new fermenter should have a target temperature and at least one step defined.
 - It maybe necessary to restart craftbeerpi after adding a new fermenter.
 - Sometimes it lastes a long time till the fermenterstep starts running.